mbbx6spp/straitjacket/README.md

 * Aspire to write Good code.
 * Aspire to make Bad code Good.
-* Use Ugly code anywhere, provided it doesn't violate Straitjacket constraints.
+* Use Ugly code in Good code if you must, but hold to Straitjacket constraints.

 ## Style